Intervention

 As previously stated, this list is not all-inclusive.
 This is just stating what is generally seen.
 Each individual has different body mechanisms and rates at which drugs are metabolized.
 Therefore, there is no way to easily and accurately predict when each individual will experience a full detox from the drug.

-Similar to how other drugs are processed and metabolized in the body at different rates, many factors also influence how long alcohol stays in a person’s body.
-However, alcohol is typically eliminated from the bloodstream at about 0.015 per hour.
 This means that alcohol can appear in a blood test for up to 12 hours.
-Additionally, alcohol can be detected in the urine for up to 3-5 days in advance procedures and 10-12 hours with more traditional methods.
+Additionally, alcohol can be found in urine for up to 3-5 days before in advanced tests and 10-12 hours with more standard methods.
 Alcohol stays in hair follicles the longest, up to 90 days.

 Furthermore, each drug has a specific half-life, or the amount of time it takes to decrease a substance by half.
 This can impact the user and how quickly they detox from the drug.